 Some of the major common financial goals are as follows:

 Short-term goals might include buying a new smartphone or paying off credit card debt.
-A list of medium-term financial goals can include purchasing an automobile or paying your college fee.
+A list of medium-term financial goals can include purchasing an automobile or paying your college fees.
 Buying a home or retiring with enough money to lead a comfortable life constitutes long-term goals.

 Always set an achievable financial goal within the limits of your savings.
 Living below your means is the simplest way to amass more savings.
 If you spend more than your revenue, you create debt.
-And savings lay on the other side: spending lesser than your revenue.
+And savings lay on the other side: spending less than your revenue.
 Never lead a lifestyle you can’t afford.
 Always remember to lay out a financial plan that focuses on achievable financial goals in the short-term, mid-term and long term.

 The world of money is filled with economic uncertainty and technological disruption.
 From budgeting to creating revenue sources to monitoring your financial performance, always keep a realistic mind.
 It can ward off a great deal of frustration when your financial ship gets caught in whirlwinds that can short-circuit your financial ambitions.
 If something goes wrong, take time to reevaluate your financial plan and get back on track.

-Apart from the SMART method, there are some more ways to achieve your financial goals.
+Apart from the SMART method, there are more ways to achieve your financial goals.
 Let’s have a peek at them.

-A Financial Goal Chart
+- A Financial Goal Chart

-A Diversified Investment Portfolio
+- A Diversified Investment Portfolio

 Without an aggressive investment portfolio in place, you won't be able to grow your wealth with just your savings.
-A diversified portfolio however will help you mitigate troubled times, market risks, and changing economic conditions.
-You can build an ideal portfolio by having a good mix of low-risk & high-risk investments.
+A diversified portfolio, however, will help you mitigate troubled times, market risks, and changing economic conditions.
+You can build an ideal portfolio with a good mix of low-risk & high-risk investments.